By Hayley Boriss and Henrich Brunke, Agricultural Issues Center, University of California.

 Revised April 2012 by Lisa Jore, Associate Program Director, Department of Applied Economics, University of Minnesota.

 Lettuce, believed to be one of the first vegetables brought to the new world by explorer Christopher Columbus, has been grown in the United States since colonial times (California Leafy Greens Research Program).
 In the early 1900s, the ice shipping industry developed in the western states, expanding the range and popularity of lettuce.
-Today, in terms of production value, it is the leading vegetable crop in the United States.
+Today, in terms of production value, head lettuce is one of the three largest vegetable crops in the United States, surpasssed only by onions (NASS 2013).
 More than 90 percent of U.S. lettuce production is located in California and Arizona.
 The main types include head (iceberg, butterhead, Boston and Bibb), romaine and various leaf varieties.

 A small number of firms are responsible for growing, processing and transporting lettuce to retail outlets.
 Consumer demand for convenience and product diversity, together with technological advances in such areas as packaging films, have spurred the U.S. lettuce industry.
 Today, almost all head lettuce is field packed for bulk sale or for transport to a salad processing plant.
 Estimates suggest that about one fourth of all iceberg lettuce is now destined for processing into packaged salads (ERS 2006).